 Trim rabbit nails, front and back, every six to eight weeks.
-Comb your bunny gently with a fine-toothed flea comb about once a week—more if he is shedding, to prevent fur balls.
+Comb your bunny gently with a fine-toothed flea comb, soft brush, or hairbuster comb about once a week—more if he is shedding, to prevent fur balls.
 Rabbits cannot cough up fur balls like a cat.
 If your bunny gets fleas, carefully groom with a flea comb, dipping it in soapy water as needed.
-“Advantage” (but not necessarily other, similar products) has been used on rabbits with success; follow directions and keep bunnies separate until completely absorbed.
+Check with your veterinarian if you have a flea infestation; they may prescribe selemectin to get rid of the fleas.
 NEVER use FRONTLINE or a flea dip or a flea collar—these are toxic to rabbits.
 Rough fur, “dandruff,” or loss of fur can mean fur mites or ringworm—see your vet, as these conditions can easily be treated with medication.

 Secure puppy or rabbit pens 30-36” tall are best for indoor “starter” housing.
 If bunny jumps out, you can clip a sheet across the top of the pen for a couple of weeks until she establishes boundaries.
 You can put linoleum or plastic chair mats over your carpet or flooring during “potty training” and to prevent bunny from chewing or digging the carpet.
 We like the saying, "pen the electronics, not the rabbits!" because that gives bunnies the most space while protecting your home.
 Please note that playpens must be indoors only for safety reasons; outdoor pens either trap bunnies so they cannot get away from predators, or don't hold rabbits in (bunnies will tunnel under unless pens have a bottom).

 The X-Pen (Exercise pen or playpen) Option